devbootstrap/SOLID-Principles-Examples-using-Typescript/README.md

-# SOLID Principals Examples using Typescript
+# SOLID Principles Examples using Typescript

 ## What is SOLID